silizium/basic_robot/README.txt

   rise to 3 or 4 in future releases
 - drop ban on "repeat, until, .." because that has no value but harming Lua as a language.
-You can do loops with goto and recursive function calls you can add strings togehter with other means. ".." isn't nice, but it's still not a problem.
+You can do loops with goto and recursive function calls you can add strings together by other means. ".." isn't nice, but it's still not a problem.
 And I really like repeat..until.
 The alternative is goto.
-- lift ban on "coroutine" for everyone, they are no harm but strength of Lua, I chose to put it under the "robot" privilege and up.
+- lift ban on "coroutine", they are no harm but strength of Lua, I chose to put it under the "robot" privilege and up.
 - ignite command to enable TNT strip mining (needs priv robot & tnt & not protected target)
 - tnt_stripminer.lua script how to: https://www.youtube.com/watch?v=rncyaO1plew
-	(german, but easy to understand without language)
+	(in German (for my pupils), but easy to understand without language)
 - new command "drop"
 - (nyi) more digging costs but just "stone" (not yet implemented)
 - (nyi) turtle routine that draws "turtle-strings", using building material
-- (nyi) Bresnham line and circle (arc) as coroutines
+- (nyi) Bresnham line and circle (arc) as default coroutines
+- (nyi) repairing of library read
+- (nyi) repairing of colors in display_text
+- (nyi) better graphics for robot (the bot spoils the environment with its looks atm)
 - (nyi) fill
 - (nyi) path finding
-- (nyi) repairing of library read
-- (nyi) repairing of colors in display_text
-- (nyi) better graphics for robot (the bot spoils the environment atm)

 Changes:
 - 0.5.0 New versioning number starting with 0.5.0 aka get_version() gives